Stalag 17 (1953) - full transcript

 Hollow black queens.

-They delivered the mail or picked it up
+They delivered or picked up the mail

-when we were out of the barracks, like for appell.
+when we were out of the barracks,

-And when there was a special delivery
+When there was a special delivery

-they'd pull a phony air raid to get us out...
+they'd pull a phoney air raid,

-...like last night, for instance.
+like last night, for instance.

 There wasn't a plane in the sky.